illuminati945/ToDo/README.md

 # Features

-  - Click to open ToDo List
+  - Click the widget to open ToDo List
   - No need for internet connectivity

 # Configuration